CUBRID/cubrid-manual/en/sql/dblink.rst

 	SELECT * FROM DBLINK (192.168.0.1:53000:demodb:user:password:','SELECT col1, col2 FROM remote_t') AS t(col1 int, col2 varchar(32));

 Second, if you look at the above DBLINK Query, information for accessing other databases is the most basic information.
-Therefore, there is a risk that user information (id, password) may be exposed to the outside and the inconvenience of having to write each time a Query is written.
+Therefore, there is a risk that user information (id, password) may be exposed to the outside and there will be an inconvenience of having to write each time a Query is written.

 If you use the CREATE SERVER statement for such trouble and information protection, it is simpler than the Query statement and helps to protect user information.